17 Long-Legged Dog Breeds (With Pictures)

 14. Manchester Terrier

-In the 1800s, Manchester was home to textile mills and two sports revolving around dogs.
-One was hunting rabbits with hounds, and the second was rat killing, where a terrier would be thrown into a pit of rats.
+In the 1800s, Manchester was home to textile mills and two dog sports.
+One involved hunting rabbits with hounds, and the other involved rat killing, in which a Terrier was thrown into a pit of rats.

 The Manchester Terrier was developed at around the same time as a breed that would excel at both sports.
 They’re one of the smallest long-legged terriers, and the Toy variety is even smaller.
 Both the Standard and Toy Manchester Terrier share the same spirited temperament and have long legs despite their size.